tkne/zbxitsc/Iptables/Debian6/README.md

 </br>

-Wether you use the shell script install or the step by step installation guide, first we need to modify the Sudoers file located at `/etc/sudoers` via the `visudo` command:
+First we need to modify the Sudoers file located at `/etc/sudoers` via the `visudo` command:
 ```bash
 visudo
 ```